LLM Observability Tools Compared (2026)

 Evaluation and testing

 Several tools in this space go beyond logging to offer evaluation capabilities.
-Humanloop provides prompt management with built-in A/B testing and evaluation workflows.
 Giskard focuses on AI testing, scanning models for vulnerabilities and quality issues before deployment.
 Patronus AI specializes in automated evaluation with LLM-as-judge approaches.
+(Note: Humanloop, previously listed here for prompt management and A/B testing, was acqui-hired by Anthropic in August 2025 and shut down in September 2025.
+Separately, Traceloop, whose open-source OpenLLMetry library provides OpenTelemetry instrumentation used by several tools on this page, was acquired by ServiceNow in March 2026.)

 Comparison